-A Step-By-Step Guide to Virtual Page Views in Google Tag Manager:
+How To Create Virtual Page Views in Google Tag Manager

-Virtual page views allow Google Tag Manager to track important user journeys when new new content is served even though no page actually exists.
-They are an essential tool which enables the analyst to create detailed reports for conversion funnels and user journeys in single page applications and forms where the URL remains constant.
+Virtual page views allow Google Tag Manager to track important user journeys when new new content is served.
+Even though no page actually exists.
+They are an essential tool.
+It enables the analyst to create reports for conversion funnels and user journeys in single page applications and forms where the URL remains constant.

-There are a number of methods available to track changes in content when the URL remains constant and each have their pros and cons.
+There are a number of methods available to track changes in content when the URL remains constant.
+Each have their pros and cons.
 You can use element visibility triggers which listen out for CSS selectors or IDs to appear on the screen.
 However, I’ve found these are not always reliable in some applications.
 Often they required a developer to add unique IDs to the element and so you might as well ask them to add the virtual page view script instead.

 I also recommend virtual page views rather than events because Google Analytics Goals don’t allow events for creating funnels.
 This means you couldn’t use the Funnel Visualisation report in GA if you set up events.
 You would also miss out on the ability to measure page load speed by using events.